-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of 2022.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

 The business activities have in general been unchanged compared to the previous year.
 There has not been any regulatory changes, transactions or other events with material impact that have lead to new focus areas.
-Value of loans to customers has the same characteristics and risks this year as last year, and has been an important areas of focus have also in 2021.
+Value of loans to customers has the same characteristics and risks this year as last year, and has been an important area of focus in 2022.

-Key Audit Matter
+Key Audit Matters